What Is The Difference Between Bipolar 1 And 2?

 *If you or someone you know is experiencing suicidal thoughts, help is available.
 The National Suicide Prevention Lifeline can be reached at 1-800-273-8255 and is available 24/7, or you can text the word “HOME” to 741741 to reach the Crisis Text Line.

-Although experts have not found one proven cause of these disorders, there have been many studies done that have connected the disorder to things like genetics.
-In fact, many believe that genetics may be the number one risk factor for developing bipolar disorder.
+Although experts have not found one proven cause of these disorders, many studies have connected the disorder to factors like genetics.
+In fact, some researchers posit that genetics is a number one risk factor for developing bipolar disorder.

-• Substance use; such as tobacco, alcohol, and illicit substances
+• Substance use, such use of as tobacco, alcohol, and illicit substances

 • Abuse of any kind